FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/5-RF-Transmit-Receive-Packet/Readme.md

 **RF Power - Desensing**

 Faraday is actually quite sensitive and having a high power signal transmit between two close units can cause the receiving device to not hear the transmission.
 This is called radio de-sensing.
 The solution is to turn the power down, typically for a foot or two I've found a setting under 20 works well.

+**Payload Data Too Long**

+This simple implementation is limited to a maximum of 42 Bytes of payload data.
+Exceeding this will cause the transmission to fail.

+**General Noise/Corruption**

+This simplistic protocol has no error detection or correction.
+If a packet was not receiver simply retry several times.

 #See Also